max-kazak/AutonomousCar_Mk1/README.md

 To speed up training and avoid distractions on the images, I also cropped out top part of the images, where sky is, as it doesn't help with driving, and bottom part, where the car hood is, which doesn't change from image to image anyway.

+#### Avoiding bias

+All the gathered data was split into training/validation subsets with 80/20 ratio.
+Furthermore, sets were shuffled after each epoch.

 ### Solution Design

 To design the final solution for this problem I tried using the simplest solution first and iteratively adding complexity and fixing problems later.